 Todi is a picturesque medieval hill town in Umbria, surrounded by medieval, Roman and Etruscan walls.
 Although it's a hill town, its center at the top of the hill is flat.
 The central piazza, originally the Roman forum, has several beautiful medieval buildings.
-Sights are close together and there are good places to linger, enjoying the views or the ambiance.
-Todi or the surrounding countryside would make a peaceful base for visiting southern Umbria.
+Sights are close together and there are good places to linger, enjoying the views and ambiance.
+Todi or its surrounding countryside would make a peaceful base for visiting southern Umbria.

 Todi is in the southern part of the Umbria region, the region in the center of Italy.
-Like neighboring Tuscany, Umbria is dotted with hill towns but has fewer tourists.
+Like neighboring Tuscany, Umbria is dotted with hill towns, but it has fewer tourists than Tuscany.
 It's easy to visit as a day trip from nearby towns like Spoleto (44km), Orvieto (38km), or Perugia (46km).
 Todi is near the Tiber River overlooking the Tiber Valley.
 See the Umbria Map on our Europe Travel site for its location.

 - Piazza del Popolo, or people's square, is the large central square built above Roman cisterns (open for visits).
 This was the site of the Roman forum.
 On the square, you'll find the cathedral and three public buildings from the 13th century.
-Palazzo del Popolo is one of Italy's oldest public buildings but was restored in the 19th - 20th centuries.
-Palazzo dei Prioi has an unusual trapezoid shaped bell tower.
+Palazzo del Popolo is one of Italy's oldest public buildings but was restored in the 19th-20th centuries.
+Palazzo dei Priori has an unusual trapezoid shaped bell tower.
 There's a bar on the piazza where you can enjoy a drink.

 - Santa Maria in Camuccia was erected in the 7th-8th centuries and restored in the 13th century.
 It's in the area between the two Roman perimeter walls.
 Underneath the church is an archaeological excavation.

 - The former Church of the Trinita' now holds a small museum.